szczypiorofix/myshop/README.md

-# myshop
+# MyShop
-This is just a MVC shop application.
+This is my first shop

 ### MyShop

-For now, I'm just trying to build MVC application, with models, views and controllers, and templates of course.
+Under development ...